Renaissance Center: Development and early years

 In 1987, the elevated Detroit People Mover transit line began operation with a stop at the Renaissance Center.

+General Motors ownership

-In 1996, General Motors purchased the complex and moved its world headquarters from what is now the historic Cadillac Place state office complex in the New Center district, to the Renaissance Center, in downtown Detroit.
+In May 1996, General Motors purchased the complex.
+GM moved its world headquarters from what is now the historic Cadillac Place state office complex in the New Center district, to the Renaissance Center, in downtown Detroit.
 Meanwhile, Ford Motor Company maintained offices in one of the towers in the center.
 Before the acquisition, Sibley's Shoes had its headquarters in the center.